intact-portal/intact-portal-documentation/about/collaborators.md

 ## IntAct and the IMEx Consortium

-IntAct is a member of the , an international collaboration between a group of major public interaction data providers who have agreed to share curation effort and practices.
+IntAct is a member of the [IMEx Consortium](www.imexconsortium.org), an international collaboration between a group of major public interaction data providers who have agreed to share curation effort and practices.

 ## IMEx Consortium active members